le-doux/bitsy/docs/docs/tools/exitsandendings/index.md

 3 **Previous / next exit buttons**.
 Navigate between all the exits and endings you have created for the current room open in the [room tool](../room).

 4 **Add exit or ending button**.
-Opens a menu with options for 'exit', 'one-way exit' or 'ending'.
+Opens a menu with options for '[exit](#exit)', '[one-way exit](#one-way-exit)', or '[ending](#ending)'.
 Please see above for descriptions of each.
 Clicking any of these creates a new exit of that type and brings it into focus within the tool, or 'cancel' will return to the main exits & endings view.

 5 **Duplicate exit or ending**.
 Creates a copy of the current exit or ending.
 The starting location will automatically shift one grid cell over to avoid a conflict.
 The exits & endings tool will automatically switch view to that exit or ending.